nullwriter/nextjs-mint-nft/README.md

 This is a [Next.js](https://nextjs.org/) project using Ether.js to mint ERC721 NFTs.
-It features the ability to pay with ERC20 tokens.
+It features the ability to pay with different ERC20 tokens.

 ## Getting Started